European Union External Action

 Learning and teaching methods:

-Lectures, tutorials, individual and group work with teacher, professional field trip, simulation.
+Lectures, tutorials, individual and group work with teacher and thematic workshops.

 - policy paper (written assignment) 40 %